-- The share of simultaneous brain and sinus CT studies is flat from 2012 to 2014, declining slighting thereafter. - Medicare Advantage rates are about half the Medicare FFS rates, while employer-sponsored insurance rates are highest throughout.
+- The share of simultaneous brain and sinus CT studies was flat or increasing from 2012 to 2014, declining through 2016, and then remained flat through 2017. - Medicare Advantage rates are about half the Medicare fee-for-service rates, while employersponsored insurance rates are highest throughout.